commercialhaskell/stack/README.md

 Yes. stack will default to using whatever GHC is on your PATH.
 If that GHC is a compatible version with the snapshot you're using, it will simply use it.
-Otherwise, you can either:

-* Install a different GHC yourself and modify your PATH
-* Use `stack setup`
+Otherwise, if will install the new version for you.
+(If you don't want this automatic installation, you can use the `--no-install-ghc` option.)

-Note that `stack setup` doesn't work for all OSes, so in some cases the first option will be required.
-Also, `stack setup` is a no-op when an appropriate GHC is already available, so it's safe to run it from an automated script, for example.
+Note that GHC installation doesn't work for all OSes, so in some cases the first option will need to install GHC yourself.
+Also, the `stack setup` command gives you more direct control of installing GHC.
+When the necessary GHC is already installed, `stack setup` is a no-op, so it's safe to run it from an automated script, for example.

 __How do I get extra build tools?__